bbepis/XUnity.AutoTranslator/README.md

 TrimAllText=True                 ;Indicates whether spaces in front and behind translation candidates should be removed before translation

 [GoogleLegitimate]
-GoogleAPIKey=                    ;OPTIONAL, needed if GoogleLegitimateTranslate is configured
+GoogleAPIKey=                    ;OPTIONAL, needed if GoogleTranslateLegitimate is configured

 [Baidu]
 BaiduAppId=                      ;OPTIONAL, needed if BaiduTranslate is configured